How do I connect Oracle to Sybase Adaptive Server Enterprise (ASE)?

 cd $ORACLE_HOME/bin file dg4odbc

-For installation instructions, see the Sybase ODBC driver documentation.
-Refer to the documentation to see which environment variables you need to set (LD_LIBRARY_PATH
+For installation instructions, refer to the Sybase ODBC driver documentation.
+Refer to the documentation to find out which environment variables you need to set (

 cd $ORACLE_HOME/hs/admin cp initdg4odbc.ora initsybase.ora